software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 7. {{site.sprint_2_user_story_7}}
 8. {{site.sprint_2_user_story_8}}

-For the _first user story_, the Developers planned the following tasks:

-1. Add a createdAt attribute with the CreationTimestamp annotation for the Quiz class
-2. Add a "Added on" column which displays the formatted createdAt value for the quiz list Thymeleaf template

 The planning of the tasks for the last three user stories will be covered after the [REST APIs](#rest-apis) and [Communication between frontend and backend](#communication-between-frontend-and-backend) sections.

 {: .important-title }